Moving-AI/virtual-walk/README.md

 During the quarantine we're currently in due to the COVID-19 pandemia our rights to move freely across the streets are trimmed in favour of the common wellbeing.
 People can only move in certain situations like doing the grocery.
 Most borders are closed and travelling is almosy totally banned in most countries.

 _Virtual Walks_ is a project that uses Pose Estimation models along with LSTM neural networks in order to simulate walks in Google Street View.
-For pose estimation, [PoseNet](https://www.tensorflow.org/lite/models/pose_estimation/overview) model has been adapted, while for the action detection part, a LSTM model has been created using (TensorFlow 2.0)[https://www.tensorflow.org/].
+For pose estimation, [PoseNet](https://www.tensorflow.org/lite/models/pose_estimation/overview) model has been adapted, while for the action detection part, a LSTM model has been created using [TensorFlow 2.0](https://www.tensorflow.org/).

-This project is capable of simulating walking around the street all over the world with the help of (Google Street View)[https://www.google.com/intl/es_ES/streetview/].
+This project is capable of simulating walking around the street all over the world with the help of [Google Street View](https://www.google.com/intl/es_ES/streetview/).

 Tensorflow 2.0, Selenium and Python 3.7 are the main technologies used in this project.